bezoerb/gulp-htmlhint/README.md

 ```

-### Fail reporter
+### Fail reporters

 #### failOnError

-Use this reporter if you want your task to fail in case of a HTMLHint Error (fails on first file).
+Use this reporter if you want your task to fail on the first file that triggers an HTMLHint Error.
 It also prints a summary of all errors in the first bad file.

 ```javascript